Cerebras/tensorflow/tfcompile_study/README.md

 config:
   * This contains `feed` (input) nodes, `fetch` (output) nodes and `variable` nodes.
-  * The examples in the Tensorflow repo, are all generated manually, but for simple graphs, we can generate the config file based of the graph
+  * The examples in the Tensorflow repository, are all generated manually, but for simple graphs, we can generate the config file based of the graph
   * the config is based on the proto file (`tensorflow/compiler/tf2xla/tf2xla.proto`)